sitture/docker-gauge-cd/README.md

 docker-compose run sut test
 ```

-The above is equivalent to running `maven test`
+The above is equivalent to running `mvn test`

 ## Contributing